 A. Stocks and shares ISAs can include:

-Cash may only be held in a stocks and shares ISA to invest in qualifying investments (see What can stocks and shares ISAs include?).
+Cash may be held in a stocks and shares ISA (see What can stocks and shares ISAs include?).
 This includes cash subscriptions, interest and dividends, and proceeds from disposals of qualifying investments that have not yet been reinvested.

 The ISA manager may pay interest on this cash while it is held in the account.
-There is no Income Tax to pay on this interest, but the manager by law must deduct a flat rate 20 per cent charge before crediting it to the account.
-You do not have to declare this interest on a tax return.
+There is no Income Tax to pay on this interest and you do not have to declare this interest on a tax return.

 A. An ISA can include life insurance policies that are